johnkstockton/johnkstockton.github.com/_posts/2013-11-30-kafka-consumers.md

   - Kafka
 ---

-[Kafka](https://kafka.apache.org/) is a distributed message queuing system with "strong durability and fault-tolerance guarantees".
-Under normal use, consumers are guaranteed to see messages _at least once_.
-However, as we'll see, unless applications are extremely careful, messages can easily get dropped when the application fails.
+At Quantifind, we use Kafka across our data processing pipeline.
+[Kafka](https://kafka.apache.org/) is a distributed message queuing system and, with a simple setup, it provides us with durability and fault-tolerance.
+In our proessing pipeline, we need to be sure we are not leaking data and that every message sent from one component to the other will be received.
+This is why we like Kafka, as it guarantees that consumers will see each published message at least once.

+However, as we'll see, while Kafka keeps this guarantee, if the consumer doesn't interact with the queue properly, messages can easily be dropped in some cases (in particular when the application fails).

 <!--more-->